-Whether you make Cherry Crisp for one or for a crowd, it makes for a delicious dessert any time of year, but particularly fun at Valentine’s Day.
+Whether you make Cherry Crisp for one or for a crowd, it makes for a delicious dessert any time of year, but a particularly fun Valentine’s Dessert.

 When I think of February desserts, I think of cherries.
 If it’s not the Valentines Day red, then it’s George Washington’s birthday that rallies the cry for cherries.
 Not to mention the winter blues.